ovace/art/essays/how-to-learn-anything.md

 How to find the best books:

 - see the bibliography for university courses.
-Go into the websiets for each course.
+Go into the websites for each course.
 - put the subject name on [Amazon](http://www.amazon.com/) and see the top books.
-- [google](https://google.com) `SUBJECT best books`, or `SUBJECT best tutorials` or `SUBJECT best free books`.
+- [Google](https://google.com) `SUBJECT best books`, or `SUBJECT best tutorials` or `SUBJECT best free books`.

 ### Get the sources